-The courses in the generic track are offered during the day, evening, and weekend time frames.
-Students have the option of taking day, evening and weekend college courses simultaneously.
-General education, science, and humanities courses may be taken at the Elizabeth, Plainfield or Cranford campuses of Union County College while nursing courses are offered at the School of Nursing on the Elizabeth campus.
+The courses in the generic track are offered during the day, evening, and weekend time

+General education, science, and humanities courses may be taken at the Elizabeth,

+Plainfield or Cranford campuses of Union County College while nursing courses are offered at the School of Nursing on the Elizabeth campus.
 All students are subject to the same school policies and academic regulations.